jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 "Lucky me," Fabian sighed.
 He took the twig and tucked it into his pocket.

 They watched in silence for several minutes more before the red glow finally reached the exit, at which point all the red drained from the maze.
-The red glow at the exit began moving back toward the entrance, keeping to the same deliberate pace.
+The red glow at the exit began moving back toward the entrance, much faster now that it didn't have to move in lock-step with the copies.
 Eventually it reached the first passage, and they could see Nigel again.
 He looked *faded* somehow, but as he reached the entrance, he paused and quite suddenly grew solid again.
 Fabian realized the demon had re-assimilated his many copies.

 "Well, there he is," Basil said, rising and dusting himself off.
 "Let's go see which path he's going to recommend."